What are the qualifying conditions for medical marijuana in Missouri?

 - Glaucoma

-- A chronic medical condition that causes severe, persistent pain or persistent muscle spasms, including, but not limited to, those associated with:
+- Chronic Medical Conditions causing severe, persistent pain or muscle spasms, including but not limited to:

 - Seizures

-- Debilitating psychiatric disorders, including, but not limited to, post-traumatic stress disorder, if diagnosed by a state-licensed psychiatrist
+- Debilitating Psychiatric Disorders, such as post-traumatic stress disorder (PTSD), when diagnosed by a state-licensed psychiatrist

 - Hepatitis C